 The average age of MPs in the new Lok Sabha is 54 years with 12% of them below the age of 40.
 This means that the Lower House has lesser number of older MPs as compared to previous terms.

-The formal process of convening of the 17th Lok Sabha will begin shortly and is still remains to be seen how our MPs fare.
+The formal process of convening of the 17th Lok Sabha has begun and is still remains to be seen how our MPs fare.